Elite-Modding-Team/ThaumicTweaker/README.md

 ## Fixes
 - Fixed Boots of the Traveler and Cloud Ring screen shake and damage sound when taking zero fall damage
-- Fixes Caster's Gauntlet Gui rendering in the incorrect location if gauntlet is held in the offhand
-- Fixed Caster's Gauntlet Gui causing rendering issues when gauntlet is in mainhand and Thaumometer or Sanity Checker is held in the offhand
-- Fixed Caster's Gauntlet Gui causing rendering issues when plan focus is equipped and Thaumometer or Sanity Checker is also held
-- Fixed Exploration Research missing or not being granted to players under specific circumstances
-- Fixed Flux Rifts not collapsing when fully drained by Void Siphons
-- Fixed FXPollution packet causing a client-side crash when handling large values
 - Fixed Giant Taintacles spawning with reduced health
-- Fixed Giant Taintacles spamming errors when being rendered
-- Fixed Golems voiding held items when interacting with Use Seals with "Can use empty hand" enabled
-- Fixed Pech trading GUI hovered item tooltip issue (made glowing items turn black)
 - Fixed Primal Crusher re-equipping when repairing
-- Fixed Primordial Pearl item movement and spawn location if dropped by bosses
-- Fixed Research Table shift-click interaction for Paper and Scribing Tools
-- Fixed Thaumatorium causing a crash when interacting with some item insertion/extraction methods
-- Fixed Thaumcraft banners consuming Essential Phials when setting aspect image
 - Fixed Thaumometer displaying particles when stored in first hotbar slot

 ---